-In 2013, the President of Botswana declared, uniquely in Africa, that the protection of the country’s natural resources would be a core priority of its military, the Botswana Defence Force (BDF).
+Botswana is a stable country with democratic leadership and a strong focus on conservation.
+It is a large country that is one of the most sparsely populated in the world – allowing space for thriving populations of large game.
+In 2013, the then President of Botswana declared, uniquely in Africa, that the protection of the country’s natural resources would be a core priority of its military, the Botswana Defence Force (BDF).
 As a result, Botswana currently operates a robust defence of its wildlife.

 The Okavango Delta is a near-unique phenomenon: a vast delta in the middle of the Kalahari Desert.
 Each January, rains in the Angolan Highlands send deluges surging 1,250km down the Okavango River into Botswana.